 The specific patents that cover Crestron products are listed online at: patents.crestron.com.

-Crestron, the Crestron logo, Auto-Locking, Core 3 UI, Cresnet, Crestron Fusion, Crestron Mobile, Crestron Toolbox, DigitalMedia, DigitalMedia 8G, DigitalMedia 8G+, DM, DM 8G+, e-Control, Fusion RV, QuickSwitch HD, and RoomView are either trademarks or registered trademarks of Crestron Electronics, Inc. in the United States and/or other countries. iPad and iPhone are either trademarks or registered trademarks of Apple Inc. in the United States and/or other countries.
+Crestron, the Crestron logo, AirMedia, Auto-Locking, Cresnet, Crestron Control, Crestron Fusion, Crestron Toolbox, DigitalMedia, DigitalMedia 8G, DigitalMedia 8G+, DM, DM 8G+, Fusion EM, Fusion RV, QuickSwitch HD, RoomView, and Smart Graphics are either trademarks or registered trademarks of Crestron Electronics, Inc. in the United States and/or other countries.
+Apple, iPad, and iPhone are either trademarks or registered trademarks of Apple Inc. in the United States and/or other countries.
+Blu-ray is either a trademark or registered trademark of the Blu-ray Disc Association in the United States and/or other countries.
+IOS is either a trademark or registered trademark of Cisco Technology, Inc. in the United States and/or other countries.
 Dolby and Dolby Digital are either trademarks or registered trademarks of Dolby Laboratories in the United States and/or other countries.
 DTS is either a trademark or registered trademark of DTS, Inc. in the United States and/or other countries.
 Android is either a trademark or registered trademark of Google Inc. in the United States and/or other countries.
-HDBaseT, 5Play, and the HDBaseT Alliance logo are either trademarks or registered trademarks of the HDBaseT Alliance in the United States and/or other countries.
+HDBaseT and the HDBaseT Alliance logo are either trademarks or registered trademarks of the HDBaseT Alliance in the United States and/or other countries.
 HDMI and the HDMI Logo are either trademarks or registered trademarks of HDMI Licensing LLC in the United States and/or other countries.
 Other trademarks, registered trademarks, and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
 Crestron disclaims any proprietary interest in the marks and names of others.
 Crestron is not responsible for errors in typography or photography.
-Specifications are subject to change without notice. ©2013 Crestron Electronics, Inc.
+Specifications are subject to change without notice. ©2015 Crestron Electronics, Inc.